makuharistudio/data-visualisation-datasets/Motorola Twitter sentiment analysis/README.md

 ["Get TWEETS by User and Hashtag with Python | Twitter API 2022" by AI Spectrum](https://www.youtube.com/watch?v=FmbEhKSpR7M)

 ["how to automate search of trending hashtag and number of tweets from those hashtags" by iknowpython](https://www.youtube.com/watch?v=ywl--vO3oGs)
-Finding woeid country Where on earth ID for australia 55949070